Joefferz/Prog2-Project/README.md

 ## NOTICE

 * You can check some preview images [here](https://github.com/Joefferz/Prog2-Project/tree/master/images)
 * JavaDoc can be found in the code.
+Or by clicking [here](https://github.com/Joefferz/Prog2-Project/blob/master/docs/overview-summary.html)
 * GUI coming soon!

 ---